On this page

 • Field names are set incorrectly

-• Some of the field names here may intersect with protected key words.
-You should be able to generate these by wrapping them in quotes if needed.
-The above SQL works in the snowflake console.
+• Some field names may conflict with reserved keywords.
+Wrap them in quotes if needed.
+The SQL above works in the Snowflake console.

-• Run SELECT * on your tables when done to confirm that there aren't any special characters in the column names!
-This will cause our ingestion to fail.
+• Run SELECT * on your tables to confirm there are no special characters in column names.
+Special characters cause ingestion to fail.

 • Default types are user_id or stable_id.
-If you have custom ids, make sure that the capitalization and spelling matches as these are case sensitive (you can find your custom ID types by going to your Project Settings in the Statsig console).
+If you have custom ids, confirm that capitalization and spelling match, because these values are case sensitive (you can find your custom ID types in Project Settings in the Statsig console).

 • In some cases, your data warehouse may transform IDs.
-This may mean we can't join your experiment or feature gate data to your metrics to calculate pulse or other reports.
-You can go to the Metrics page of your project and view the log stream to check the format of the ids being sent (either User ID, or a custom ID in User Properties) to confirm they match
+Transformed IDs can prevent Statsig from joining your experiment or feature gate data to your metrics to calculate pulse or other reports.
+Go to the Metrics page of your project and view the log stream to check the format of the ids being sent (either User ID, or a custom ID in User Properties) to confirm they match.

-If your data is not showing up in the Statsig console
+If your data isn't showing up in the Statsig console:

-• Monitoring is limited today, but you should be able to check your snowflake query history for the Statsig user to understand which data is being pulled, and if queries are not executing (no history) or are failing.
+• Monitoring is limited, but you can check your Snowflake query history for the Statsig user to understand which data Statsig is pulling, and whether queries aren't executing (no history) or are failing.

 • You should see polling queries within a few hours of setting up your integration.

-• If you have a signal date in the last 28d, you should see a select statement for data from the earliest signal date in that window
+• If you have a signal date in the last 28 days, you should see a select statement for data from the earliest signal date in that window.

-• If that query fails, try running it yourself to understand if there is a schema issue
+• If that query fails, try running it yourself to identify whether there is a schema issue.

-• If data is loading, it's likely we're just processing.
-For new metrics, give it a day to catch.
-If data isn't loaded after a day or two, please check in with us.
-The most common reason for metrics catalog failures is due to id_type mismatches.
+• If data is loading, Statsig is likely still processing.
+For new metrics, allow a day to process.
+If data hasn't loaded after a day or two, contact Statsig support.
+The most common reason for metrics catalog failures is id_type mismatches.